 Let's recap: So there are various question types, some of which come with predefined codes.
 Then there are various question options, such as conditions and randomization.
-And then there are codes options, such as NMUL.And finally there are commands, instructions which allow for flow-control and questionnaire logic.
+And then there are codes options, such as NMUL.
+And finally, there are commands, instructions which allow for flow-control and questionnaire logic.

-Create a script with a question asking for all the car brands somebody might know
+Building on the previous created script add a question asking for all the car brands somebody might know